 But here is where a little knowledge can save you some serious money.
 Other well-known lenders have tweaked their IRD calculations to skew the interest rates used in their formulas heavily in their favour, and as you will now see, that can have a huge impact on the size of your penalty.

-When using the Discounted Rate Penalty, the lender takes your contract rate and compares it to the posted rate that most closely matches your remaining term MINUS the original discount you got off of their five-year posted rate (which in this case is 1.95%).
-Here is the contract wording taken straight from a well-known lender’s website yesterday.
+When using the Discounted Rate Penalty, the lender takes your contract rate and compares it to the posted rate that most closely matches your remaining term MINUS the original discount you got off of their five-year posted rate (which in this case is 2.05%).
+Here is the contract wording taken straight from TD’s website.
 I have underlined the key section:

 [Your contract rate will be reduced by] the current interest rate that we can now charge for a mortgage term offered by us with the term closest to your remaining term.
 The interest rate will be our posted interest rate for the term minus the most recent discount you received.

 In other words, this lender will take the discount they gave you off of their five-year posted rate and apply that same discount to the posted two-year rate they use in your penalty calculation.
-This tweak makes a big difference to the cost of your penalty and is blatantly one-sided because lenders don’t discount shorter-term fixed-rate mortgages nearly as deeply as they do their five-year terms (.30% vs. 1.95% using this same lender’s rate sheet as of today).
-This tweak is introduced only to artificially lower the rate used in your IRD penalty calculation.
+This tweak makes a big difference to the cost of your penalty and is blatantly one-sided because lenders don’t discount shorter-term fixed-rate mortgages nearly as deeply as they do their five-year terms (.30% vs. 2.05% using this same lender’s rate sheet as of today).

 The table below shows you the key numbers used to calculate the Discounted Rate IRD penalty:

 But fasten your seat belt because other major lenders dig even deeper into your wallet.
 The Grand Daddy of them all is the Posted Rate IRD Penalty.

 The Posted Rate IRD Penalty (Used by CIBC)